-Alternatively, you might not appreciate that your personal financial information is being used to make other people money, especially when it comes from you taking out new lines of credit.
+Alternatively, you might not appreciate that your personal financial information is being used by others to make a profit, especially when it comes from you taking out new lines of credit.

 Can opting out help prevent identity theft?

 One of the most significant perks of opting out of credit marketing materials is preventing identity theft.
 It won’t be a cure-all situation, but it will help a lot.

-That’s because the safest way to dispose of unwanted and unused credit and insurance offers is to shred all of the corresponding paperwork.
+That’s because the safest way to dispose of unwanted and unused credit and insurance offers is to shred all the corresponding paperwork.
 But most people don’t do that.
 Instead, you might just chuck the whole thing in the trash or rip it up a few times, at best.

-This makes it easy for an unscrupulous person to dig in the trash for credit card offers and fill out the information as if they were you.
+This makes it easy for an identity thief to dig in the trash for credit card offers and fill out the information as if they were you.
 From there, they can open up a credit card account and enjoy spending without worrying about the bills.
 Why?

 Because they’re attached to your credit report!
 And if you don’t monitor your credit report regularly, you could go months or even years without realizing that you have a fraudulent account open under your name.

 Identity Theft Victims Face Months of Hassle

-It can take months and months of bureaucratic paperwork and hassle to track down the origins of the credit card and get all the negative information removed from your report.
+It can take months of bureaucratic paperwork and hassle to track down the origins of the credit card.
+In addition, it takes time to get all the negative information removed from your credit report.

-That’s why we always recommend a minimum of two simple steps for preventing identity theft:
+For this reason, we suggest a minimum of two simple steps for preventing identity theft:

 - Opt-out of prescreened offers.

 - Check your credit report at least once a year.

 Another option to prevent fraudulent credit cards from being opened in your name?
 Implement a credit freeze, which is now a free service through each of the credit bureaus.
 As a result, creditors won’t be able to pull a copy of your credit report to verify applications.
 This can halt the approval process for would-be identity thieves.

 Check Out Our Top Picks for 2023: